LBNL-ETA/frads/docs/how-to/guide5.md

 import pandas as pd
 ```

-Need to make sure EnergyPlus is in sys.path in order to load <code> pyenergyplus.api </code>
+!!! note
+    You'll need to install [EnergyPlus](https://www.energyplus.net) befor proceeding.

+Importing EnergyPlus into Python is not so straightforward.
+You can run the following code
+to import EnergyPlusAPI in you had installed EnergyPlus in the default location for your
+operating system.
+If you had not installed EnergyPlus one of these location you'll need to
+`append` the path to your `sys.path` before you can import EnergyPlusAPI.

 ```python
 srcloc = {'win32': 'C:\\', 'darwin': '/Applications', 'linux': '/usr/local'}